 PUT /api/settings/web

 Body: WebConfigDTO.
-The server only persists enabled, port, bind_all, and username from the request body — api_key is silently ignored on this route (rotate the key via the dedicated POST /api/settings/web/api_key/rotate endpoint instead).
-Changing username triggers a server-side RevokeAll so any pre-change cookies stop working.
+The server only persists enabled, port, bind_all, and usernameapi_key is ignored (rotate via the dedicated route).
+Changing username renames the admin account and revokes its sessions so pre-change cookies stop working.
 Restarts the underlying remote.Server if the bind/port/enabled state changed.

 Response: 200 {"ok": true}.